The Paradox Of Imagination And Reaching The Powerful Trance State – A Primer On Kavanot

 On the other hand, passively letting your mind dictate your thoughts is not.

-I believe this distinction is made by Rav Mordechai Sharabi, but I need to verify it.
+I believe this distinction is made by Rav Mordechai Sharabi.

 This is the basis for all Kavanot and Yichudim.
 It’s also the basis for powerful prayer, when you are conscious of what you are doing.
 Da’at/mindfulness is probably the single most important Middah to be acquired.
 The capacity to properly use one’s mind is absolutely crucial for going through life’s challenges and coming out well.